 The accompanying unaudited condensed consolidated financial statements have been prepared from the books and records of the Company and include all normal and recurring adjustments which, in the opinion of management, are necessary for a fair presentation in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") for interim consolidated financial information and Rule 8-03 of Regulation S-X promulgated by the U.S. Securities and Exchange Commission (the "SEC").
 Accordingly, these interim financial statements do not include all of the information and footnotes required for complete annual consolidated financial statements.
 Interim results are not necessarily indicative of the results that may be expected for the full year.
 Interim unaudited condensed consolidated financial statements should be read in conjunction with the audited financial statements and the notes thereto included in the Company's Annual Report on Form 10-K for the prior year ended June 30, 2023, filed with the SEC on September 27, 2023 (the "Annual Report"), from which the accompanying condensed consolidated balance sheet dated June 30, 2023 was derived.

 Principles of Consolidation

 The condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
 All intercompany balances and transactions have been eliminated as part of the consolidation.
-Non-controlling interest in the consolidated financial statements represented the share of the loss in iBio CDMO, LLC ("iBio CDMO") for an affiliate of Eastern Capital Limited ("Eastern Capital") through November 1, 2021, the date the Company acquired the remaining interest in iBio CDMO.
-See Note 6 - Significant Transactions.

 Going Concern